 Multiple types of business financing options.
 QuickBooks Capital Marketplace helps small businesses connect with a lending partner who offers other financing options that suit their unique situation.
 These options may include short-term or long-term loans, invoice factoring, installment loans, capital loans, peer loans, business lines of credit, and even SBA loans.

 Cons of QuickBooks Capital Marketplace

 The only real downside of the QuickBooks Capital Marketplace is that the options are somewhat limited.
 You may be able to access other forms of financing for your small business by working with a provider directly.
 And, keep in mind that even though they’re partnered with QuickBooks, those listed in the Marketplace all come with their own applications and eligibility requirements your business may or may not satisfy.

 One other potential downside to the QuickBooks Capital Marketplace is that you need some business credit history in order to qualify for offers from partners.
 Most want to see at least 12 months of your QuickBooks accounting history in order to provide you with offers and gauge your creditworthiness.
 Even though access to credit through the QuickBooks Marketplace is faster than applying through many traditional lenders, you can’t simply set up an account and apply for funding.

 Learn More & Get Started

 If you’re a business owner interested in learning more about the QuickBooks Capital Marketplace, our A-to-Z Guide on QuickBooks Financing is chock full of information, and answers some of the most popular questions QuickBooks users have about the QuickBooks Capital Marketplace.

 Ready to get started invoice financing in Canada and the United States?
 FundThrough can help.
-See if you qualify for our Velocity or Express funding options, or connect your QuickBooks account to FundThrough to get started.
+See if you qualify for our invoice funding solution, or connect your QuickBooks account to FundThrough to get started.